derricks/hirsute/manual.md

     end
 </pre></code>

+* finish(_collection_,_storage_) - output the specified collection based on the given storage type.
+If no storage type is given, it will use whatever was defined by the storage command

 Generators
 ----------
 These are the different data generators you can attach to any given field.
 Note that you can always specify a literal value as well that will get used as the value for that field.
 Any time you define a generator, you can also pass it a block of code that will be called with the generated value.
+For instance, if you want to truncate a string that could be larger than the field it's going into.